Speed of gravity: GW170817 and the demise of two neutron stars

 The detection of GW170817 in 2017, the finale of a neutron star inspiral observed through both gravitational waves and gamma rays, at a distance of 130 million light years, currently provides by far the best limit on the difference between the speed of light and that of gravity.
 Photons were detected 1.7 seconds after peak gravitational wave emission; assuming a delay of zero to 10 seconds, the difference between the speeds of gravitational and electromagnetic waves, v_{GW} − v_{EM}, is constrained to between −3×10^−15 and +7×10^−16 times the speed of light.
+However, this conclusion has been challenged by independent research suggesting that astronomical observations of supernova SN 1987A and distant galaxies JADES are inconsistent with the assumption that the speed of gravity equals the speed of light.

 This also excluded some alternatives to general relativity, including variants of scalar–tensor theory, instances of Horndeski's theory, and Hořava–Lifshitz gravity.